EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

 There is custom traffic for RJTT.
 The proportions are very much estimates but shouldn't be too far off from reality.

 Most fixes visible on the map have a defined hold including many fixes along the STARs.
-The published hold for missed approaches is UTIBO for 34L/23 and KASGA for 34R/22.
+The published hold for missed approaches is UTIBO for 34L/23/16R, KASGA for 34R/22, and SNOKE for 16L.

 Aircraft arrive at 6 points:

 - SPENS -> XAC (west from western Japan, Korea, Northern China)
-- SELNO -> RUNSO (-> AKSEL) (south west from southwestern Japan, Okinawa, Southeast Asia)
+- SELNO -> RUNSO -> AKSEL (south west from southwestern Japan, Okinawa, Southeast Asia)
 - TOPIT -> LUTNA -> RURER -> AROSA (south from Hachijojima, Indonesia/Australia)
 - DOLBA -> AROSA (southeast from oceanic, Australia/NZ/Pacific islands, Guam)
-- TEDIX -> GODIN (-> CHIPS) (north from northern Japan, Russia, Europe, east NA)
+- TEDIX -> GODIN (north from northern Japan, Russia, Europe, east NA)
-- LALID -> MILIT -> RUSDA -> ESKEN -> POLIX (-> CHIPS) (east from oceanic, west NA/SA, Hawaii)
+- LALID -> MILIT -> RUSDA -> ESKEN -> POLIX (east from oceanic, west NA/SA, Hawaii)

 Aircraft depart via: